Everette Brown

-Everette Brown (born August 7, 1987) is an American football coach and former linebacker who is currently the assistant linebackers coach for the Carolina Panthers of the National Football League (NFL).
-He played college football at Florida State and was drafted by the Carolina Panthers in second round of the 2009 NFL Draft.
+Everette D. Brown (born August 7, 1987) is an American football coach and former linebacker who is currently the assistant linebackers coach for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Florida State Seminoles and was selected by the Carolina Panthers in second round of the 2009 NFL draft.
 Brown also played for the San Diego Chargers, Detroit Lions, Philadelphia Eagles, Dallas Cowboys, and Washington Redskins.

-Early years
+Early life

 Brown attended Beddingfield High School in Wilson, North Carolina, where he graduated in 2005.
 He was a two-sport star in football and track.
 In high school football, he recorded 120 tackles with 16 sacks as a senior.
 Brown also caught 40 passes for 770 yards and 10 touchdowns as a tight end.
 He played in the Shrine Bowl All-Star game.

 Also an standout track & field athlete, Brown was a state qualifier in the sprinting events.
 He captured the state title in the 200-meter dash event at the 2002 NCHSAA 1A T&F Championships, recording a career-best time of 22.2 seconds.
 At the 2003 NCHSAA 1A T&F Championships, he took 9th in the 100-meter dash (11.5 s), 5th in the 200-meter dash (22.7 s) and 9th in the high jump (5 ft 10 in).

 Regarded as a four-star recruit by Rivals.com, Brown was listed as the No. 3 weakside defensive end prospects in his class.
 Receiving numerous offers, he took official visits to Florida State, North Carolina, and Virginia Tech, before committing to the Seminoles.